Gold Coast Model Railway Club Inc.

 Picture

-Photo left- Line north to Helensvale looking from top of Ashmore road tunnel
+Photo left- Line north to Helensvale looking from the top of the Ashmore road tunnel

-Photo right- View south from Railway street.
-Present day called Marybeth Crescent.
-Storage sidings in the distance
+Photo right- View south from Railway street, which was later renamed to Marybeth Crescent.
+The storage sidings can be seen in the distance.

 Photo left- Ernest Junction station looking from the east and Southport branch.
 The station is inside the junction triangle